 DIK - Research in the Service of Industry

 As per its charter, the Deutsche Institut für Kautschuktechnologie e.
 V. (DIK) was founded in 1981 on the initiative of the German rubber industry and the Lower Saxony Ministry for Economics, Labor and Transport.
 Since commencement of its active engagement in the areas of processing technology and elastomer chemistry and physics in 1984, DIK has evolved into a respected research institution that now enjoys international renown.

 Several factors paved the way to this success and to the development of the Institute into a competence center for rubber technology.
 For one thing, there is the unflagging service readiness of its staff and management.
-Then there is the support provided by the member companies, the Deutsche Kautschuk-Gesellschaft (DKG) [German Rubber Society], the Wirtschaftsverband der deutschen Kautschukindustrie (WDK) [organization of the German manufacturers of tires and technical elastomers], the Lower Saxony Ministry for Economics, Labor and Transport and the Arbeitgeberverband der Deutschen Kautschukindustrie (ADK) [employers' federation of the German rubber industry].
+Then there is the support provided by the member companies, the Deutsche Kautschuk-Gesellschaft (DKG) [German Rubber Society], the Wirtschaftsverband der deutschen Kautschukindustrie (WDK) [organization of the German manufacturers of tires and technical elastomers], the Ministry for Economics, Labour, Transport and Digitalisation of Lower Saxony and the Arbeitgeberverband der Deutschen Kautschukindustrie (ADK) [employers' federation of the German rubber industry].

 This institute's success is, however, also the product of its unique underlying concept, which unites under one roof the various natural science and engineering disciplines having a bearing on rubber and polymer materials.
 This focus has enabled DIK to establish itself internationally as an institute of cross-sectional character unparalleled in its own way.
 We believe the combination of research and entrepreneurial focus to admirably position DIK as a know-how partner and service provider to the European rubber industry and its suppliers.
 In particular, the users of elastomer products themselves — the machinery construction or auto industries together with their suppliers — stand to profit from DIK's competence.